-The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+- (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+For 2015, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.40%.
 For 2014, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.47%, no dividend yield, expected life of 5 years and an expected price volatility of 73.97%.
 For 2013, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.42%, no dividend yield, expected life of 5 years and an expected price volatility of 85.75%.
-For 2012, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.28%, no dividend yield, expected life of 5 years and an expected price volatility of 91.57%.
 The calculation of fair market value is based on the Black-Scholes pricing model, selected as it is widely used in estimating option-based compensation values by Canadian public companies.
 The Black-Scholes model is a pricing model which may or may not reflect the annual value of the options.
-The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise.
+The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) Mr. Mariño joined the Company as Controller on February 17, 2014.